labex-labs/quick-start-with-rust/README.md

 ![Quick Start with Rust](https://cover-creator.appbot.io/quick-start-with-rust.png)

-This course is designed to teach you the basics of using Ansible to configure Linux hosts.
-It includes an introduction to Ansible, installation, and a few simple examples of using Ansible to perform common tasks.
+This course is designed to help you get started with Rust programming language.
+You will learn how to install Rust, write your first Rust program, and understand the basic concepts of Rust programming language.

 ![Linux](https://img.shields.io/badge/Linux-whitesmoke?style=for-the-badge&logo=linux)
 ![Rust](https://img.shields.io/badge/Rust-whitesmoke?style=for-the-badge&logo=rust)